oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/README.md

 The logs are stored in the Azure file share.
 Follow these steps to access the log:

 1. Go to the [Azure Portal](https://ms.portal.azure.com).
-2. Go to your resource group.
+1. Go to your resource group.
-3. Open the storage account.
+1. Open the storage account.
-4. Go to File shares.
+1. In the "File service" section of the left panel, select File shares.
-5. Click the file share name (e.g. weblogic in this example).
+1. Select the file share name (e.g. weblogic in this example).
-6. Click logs.
+1. Select logs.
-7. Click domain1.
+1. Select domain1.
-8. WebLogic server logs are listed in the folder.
+1. WebLogic server logs are listed in the folder.

    ![WebLogic Logs](screenshot-logs.png)